-The first thing to do is work out what you need and decide whether or not you can do it in-house.
+The first thing to do is work out what you need from PR (public relations) and decide whether or not you can do it in-house or if you need a PR agency.
 So if your objective is to rank well for a specific term on Google, or maximise your presence at an event, you need to decide if this is something you can you do yourself.
 Do you have the skills needed and if not, do you have the time to master those skills?
-If it’s no to both and your to-do list is already two sides of A4, chances are you need an agency to help you.
+If it’s no to both and your to-do list is already two sides of A4, chances are you need a PR agency to help you.

 Make sure they speak in your voice – if they say “ideation” where you say “ideas” or they say “reasons to believe” and you say “reasons” then chances are, you’re going to be playing agency bingo lingo with them at your monthly meetings and not actually getting the work done.
 Lynsey WaldenFront Door Communications

-Always, always ask for the people who will actually be working on the account to come in to pitch –it’s always annoying when an agency would send in their MD to charm you, only to find that on day one of the account, you’d be introduced to a fleet of account execs who you’ve never met before.
+Always, always ask for the people who will actually be working on the account to come in to pitch – it’s always annoying when a PR agency sends in their managing director to charm you, only to find that on day one of the account, you’d be introduced to a fleet of account execs who you’ve never met before.
 That’s not to say the account execs don’t know what they’re doing, but why not bring them along to the pitch??